bnizz/cet/README.md

 > ⚠️ **Important**: Always backup your game files before installing any modifications.

-## Turtle WoW Chinese & Russian Font Guide
+## WoW V1.12.1 Chinese & Russian Font Guide
 Info primarily sourced from https://forum.turtle-wow.org/viewtopic.php?t=8326 Content there also has some screenshots